JamesonSherman/C_Sharp__Advanced_Application/CSHARP_DB_Project/README.txt

 Context: First post graduate local code weekend project

 So this project is a implementation of an alternative SQLite block storage system.
-SQLite has issues regarding ineffiency, file size bloating as well as myriads of problemsin regards to data expiration values not existing.
+SQLite has issues regarding ineffiency, file size bloating as well as problems in regards to data expiration values not existing.
 This can cause what is supposed to be a mini implementation of SQL to be quite bloated and hard to traverse.

 This side project is a nifty implementation of an alternate DB using block copy architechture!
 We use FOOCORE for the necessity of having